 Make the pastry cream

 Whisk together egg yolks, sugar, and flour in a large saucepan.
-Heat half-and-half in a separate saucepan to barely a simmer.
-Whisking constantly, slowly add the heated half-and-half to the egg yolk mixture and cook until it thickens.
+Heat half-and-half in a separate saucepan.
+Slowly add the heated half-and-half to the egg yolk mixture and cook until it thickens.

-Add lemon juice and vanilla, then pop the lemon pastry cream into the fridge to chill.
+Add lemon juice, zest, and vanilla, then pop the lemon pastry cream into the fridge to chill.

 Make the choux pastry